Andreas Karlsson

 Andreas John Karlsson (born August 19, 1975) is a Swedish former professional ice hockey player.

 Playing career

-Karlsson is a good skater and playmaker with good technical skills.
-During the season 2005–06, he has also shown that he is an efficient goal scorer.
-He is sometimes called "Pastorn", which is Swedish for "The Pastor".
+Karlsson had good technical skills.
+During the season 2005–06, he showed that he was an efficient goal scorer.
+He was sometimes called "Pastorn", which is Swedish for "The Pastor".

 He played his first international game with Team Sweden on December 16, 1995, against Czech Republic in Helsinki, Finland.
-Karlsson was drafted by Calgary Flames with their 6th pick, 148th overall, in the 1993 NHL Entry Draft.
-Since then he has played for Atlanta Thrashers, Orlando Solar Bears, and Chicago Wolves in the United States.
+Karlsson was drafted by Calgary Flames with their 6th pick, 148th overall, in the 1993 NHL entry draft.
+He played for Atlanta Thrashers, Orlando Solar Bears, and Chicago Wolves in the United States.

 In 2006, Karlsson signed a one-year contract with Tampa Bay Lightning in the NHL, as their third-line center with both scoring and defensive capabilities.
 After two seasons, totalling 13 points in 111 regular season games, he returned to his native Sweden and signed a three-year deal with Frölunda HC in Elitserien.